Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

 \subsubsection{KW models}

-We use our ML framework \cite{Schulze.2022a} to train reduced KW models.
+We use our {machine learning} framework \cite{Schulze.2022a} to train reduced KW models.
 This framework is based on \texttt{Tensorflow} and implements the KW model structure along with a training procedure based on snapshot data.
-As in \Cref{sec:mfl-implementation}, we pre-reduce the training data through projection onto the principal $100$ POD modes.
+As in Section \ref{sec:mfl-implementation}, we pre-reduce the training data through projection onto the principal $100$ POD modes.
 The trajectory snippets required for the prediction loss are created by sliding along the training data set in a moving horizon fashion, stopping every 10 samples and copying a series of 100 consecutive snapshots.
 The encoder and decoder networks have a symmetric structure with two hidden layers and linear output layer.
 The number of hidden neurons are determined via linear interpolation between $100$ and $n_z$.
-We use \texttt{ELU} activation and train the model for $10\,000$ epochs and minibatch size 32, where the first $8\,000$ epochs use \texttt{ADAM} with LR of $10^{-3}$ and the final $2\,000$ epochs use \texttt{SGD} with LR of $10^{-6}$ for finetuning.
+We use \texttt{ELU} activation and train the model for $10\,000$ epochs and minibatch size 32, where the first $8\,000$ epochs use \texttt{ADAM} with {learning rate} of $10^{-3}$ and the final $2\,000$ epochs use \texttt{SGD} with {learning rate} of $10^{-6}$ for finetuning.
 All other hyperparameters have the default values from \cite{Schulze.2022a}.
 The ROM simulation employs the graph-based execution mode of \texttt{Tensorflow}.